UTSA-OIR/IPEDS_Distance/README.md

 IPEDS_ValueLabels.csv - This file is also from the IPEDS Data Center and contains the value labels for specified variables in the IPEDS_Data.csv file.

 The R file is the script and the following lines will need to be changed for this to work on your computer with your institution.
+Warning, this does take about 45 minutes to run.

-Lines 5 and 6: If these packages are already installed, these lines can be commented out.
+Lines 5 and 6: If these packages are not already installed, these lines can be uncommented to install the packages.

 Line 12: Set this working directory to the location where you will store the IPEDS csv files above and the final spreadsheet will be written out.

+Line 19: Set this number to the number of miles you want to look at.

-Lines 22 and 23: Set the longitude and latitude for your institution here in order to compare it with all other institutions.
+Lines 31 and 32: Set the longitude and latitude for your institution here in order to compare it with all other institutions in the file.